-If you’re concerned about your roof, have an inspection.
+If you’re concerned about your home, get a roof inspection.
 We’ll make sure that your roof is free from all of these causes of leaks:

 For flat roofs, some pooling is natural.
 That said, pooling should be minimal, and water should evaporate quickly if it does pool.
 For flat roofs, extra drains may be installed, or a new roof slope can be implemented to keep water flowing down and off of your roof.